-- DO NOT put soil, dirt, mulch and large branches in your garden waste bin.
-These should be placed in your red lid garbage bin.
+Don't put soil, dirt, mulch and large branches in your garden waste bin, these go in your red lid garbage bin, and:

-- DO NOT dump garden waste over the back fence and into bushland.
+- Don't dump garden waste over the back fence and into bushland.

 - Cover your compost heap to stop distribution of seeds by wind and animals.